 - October 26 (Rolls #3) – No Rolls Report was printed for Practice #2, on October 19.
 Practice #3, meanwhile, did get a slight write-up.
 Why slight?
 Because the rolls were cancelled due to wet roads!
 But they weren’t wet for the reason you might think.
 A light rain fell on Saturday night, but the course had mostly dried out and rolls would have been possible.
 However, on Sunday morning, just before sunrise, the City of Pittsburgh sent one of their street cleaning trucks to the Chute to clean off some debris (possibly, though not confirmed, at the request of someone connected to Buggy).
 This sounds good in theory, and the truck did a good job in cleaning the Chute…but it turns out that not only do street cleaners sweep the street, they also wet the street in order to clean it.
 Between the time and the cold weather, there wasn’t enough time for the Chute to dry, so shortly after 7am, the Sweepstakes Chair cancelled rolls.

 - November 16 (Rolls #4) – The weather was perfect for Rolls, though it was cold.
 7 of the 14 orgs were in attendance, but the Rolls Report claimed that only PiKA and PhiKap actually seem interested (this comment received heavy criticism in Letters to the Editor).
 The big story from the Rolls came from SDC.
-The buggy used by SDC in 1975 was a loaner, so in order to get some experience for Raceday 1976 and give practice to their 4 potential drivers (1 veteran, 3 new), they built a buggy for the Fall.
+The buggy used for practice by SDC in 1975 (they did not end up racing) was a loaner, so in order to get some experience for Raceday 1976 and give practice to their 4 potential drivers (1 veteran, 3 new), they built a buggy for the Fall.
 According to 1977 SDC Buggy Chair Frank Worbs, the buggy, Shadowfax, had an aluminum welded tube frame with flat parallel strips of titanium as the axles, with a flat plastic sheet bent over as the top of the body (aluminum on the bottom).
 But per some letters to the editor in the Tartan, thanks to the general loosening of some nuts and bolts from work being done the night before, the buggy encountered steering issues on the course.
 In its first roll, veteran driver Dan Capouellez did everything he could to avoid hitting a curb.
 When he got back to the tent, he recommended that SDC scratch for the rest of the day due to his lack of control.
 But instead of scratching, SDC tightened the nuts and bolts and went back out.
 On the second roll, new driver Kathy Schollaert encountered the same issues, but this time was unable to keep the buggy away from the curb.
 She hit the curb on the right hand side of the street just over the top of Hill 2.
 According to her now-husband (and former SDC Buggy Chair) Frank Worbs, Kathy was taken to the hospital while still in the buggy as a precaution, which apparently terrified some at the hospital, who thought it was a part of a car that had collapsed around her.
 Ultimately, her injury was minor; just a scratch on her right hand.
 But it was the last time Kathy drove a buggy for SDC (and who can blame her).
 In addition to the SDC drama, PhiKap also had a spin in the Chute, losing “some of its tires” and spewing rubber in all directions.
 The driver was uninjured.